 - Transcutaneous electrical nerve stimulation (TENS): A TENS machine may be recommended to you by your physical therapist or by a physician.
 TENS machines work by passing an electric current to the region of pain.
 The electric current varies from each individual and depends on the patient's tolerance.
 The parameters are set to a safe level where the patient can wear it on them for a long period of time.
 (However it is NOT advisable to use a TENS machine when you are pregnant, have any form of cancer, have a pacemaker, or in water) A TENS machine works by increasing your production of endorphins (a natural painkiller made by your body) and by stimulating the gate mechanism of pain modulation.
 The gait mechanism works by giving the patient a vibratory sensation that competes with and supersedes the pain sensations, thereby reducing the pain non-narcotically.
 Typically, physical therapists choose to use this method when the patient's pain is high and difficult to manage.

 As mentioned earlier, the goal of physical therapy is to encourage active participation on posture re-education and strengthening so the patient is armed with the knowledge of how to prevent recurrence of the upper back injury.
 The active component of physical therapy involves teaching you various therapeutic exercises to help improve flexibility of the chest and paraspinal muscles, as well as strengthening the muscles that help keep good posture alignment so that the posture retraining becomes more effortless.
 Range of motion is emphasized because oftentimes the upper back pain is due to stiffness and inability to move in certain directions.
 Core stability is also emphasized to bolster posture and decrease occurrence of future low back pain.
 Core stability also helps tremendously with return to sports and more strenuous activities that involve trunk and extremity control.
 Your physical therapy program tailored to you and your history of upper back pain, so each plan of care is individualized to the patient.
-Though a set of exercises may help you, it may not been that they are transferable to another patients with upper back pain – especially since the exact cause and joint dysfunction may be very different in origin.
+Though a set of exercises may help you, it may not be that they are transferable to other patients with upper back pain – especially since the exact cause and joint dysfunction may be very different in origin.